Minnehaha (steamboat): History

-The streetcar boats proved to be very successful and economically solvent for many years.
+The streetcar boats proved to be popular and economically successful for many years.
 A seventh vessel named Excelsior was added to the fleet in 1915 because of high ridership.
 However, ridership plummeted when roads were improved around Lake Minnetonka in the early 1920s.
 TCRT made cuts to steamboat service after 1921 and discontinued all steamboat service on Lake Minnetonka in 1926.
 Three of the streetcar boats were scuttled that summer, including Minnehaha.
 Three others were scrapped.
-One of the vessels, the Hopkins, was sold to a private entity and used as an excursion boat until 1949 when it was also scuttled.
+One of the vessels, the Hopkins, was sold to a private entity and used as an excursion boat until 1949, when it was also scuttled.

-In 1979 a diver named Jerry Provost located the wreck of Minnehaha on the bottom of Lake Minnetonka.
-One year later, Provost and his underwater construction company raised Minnehaha to the surface with the intent of restoring and returning her to passenger service.
-However, due to a set of legal circumstances, Minnehaha sat in dry dock for 10 subsequent years.
-After much litigation, ownership of the vessel was ultimately transferred to the Steamboat Division of the Minnesota Transportation Museum in 1990, and a six-year restoration effort began.
+In 1979, a diver named Jerry Provost located the wreck of Minnehaha on the bottom of Lake Minnetonka.
+One year later, Provost and his associates raised Minnehaha to the surface with the intent of restoring her as a lakeside attraction.
+However, due to litigation concerning ownership, Minnehaha remained in dry dock for 10 subsequent years.
+In 1990, title of the vessel was transferred to the Steamboat Division of the Minnesota Transportation Museum and an effort to restore her to operational status soon began.
 Minnehaha finally returned to passenger service on May 25, 1996, and operated on Lake Minnetonka as an excursion vessel until 2019.

-Minnehaha is currently owned and operated by the Museum of Lake Minnetonka, a 501(c)(3) nonprofit, all-volunteer organization formed in 2004 and based in Excelsior, Minnesota.
-The museum lost access to Minnehahas launch site at the end of 2019 and the vessel has been out of service since then.
-Minnehaha was added to the National Register of Historic Places in 2021.
+In 2004, ownership of the vessel was transferred to the newly-formed Museum of Lake Minnetonka.
+At the end of the 2019 season, it was announced that Minnehaha had lost access to her launch site and that the 2020 season would be canceled.
+She was added to the National Register of Historic Places in 2021.
+Since 2023, Minnehaha has been owned by the Lake Minnetonka Historical Society (LMHS).
+According to the society's website, LMHS is committed to returning Minnehaha to active operation on Lake Minnetonka.